Law vs tradition in circumcision debacle

 Amid a new wave of circumcision deaths and arrests, Eastern Cape traditional leaders continue to reject the province's clampdown on illegal circumcision schools.

-Bisho's department of health says seven youths have died in the past three weeks as a result of botched circumcisions; since the beginning of the year 16 youths have had to have their genitals amputated.
+Bisho's External link department of health says seven youths have died in the past three weeks as a result of botched circumcisions; since the beginning of the year 16 youths have had to have their genitals amputated.

 The latest death, according to department spokesperson Sizwe Kupelo, was in Umtata at the weekend, where a youth died of dehydration and ill-treatment – ironically at a school licensed by the department.

-The department has also in the last week "rescued" and hospitalised 97 youths from illegal schools in Pondoland and the Umtata area.
+The department has also in the last week rescued and hospitalised 97 youths from illegal schools in Pondoland and the Umtata area.

 Police working with the department have arrested 30 iincibi, or traditional surgeons, and traditional nurses so far this year for operating without permission.

-However, the head of the Congress of Traditional Leaders of South Africa (Contralesa) in the province, Mwelo Nonkonyana, said on Monday that chiefs are "extremely unhappy" over the way the province is dealing with the issue.
+However, the head of the Congress of Traditional Leaders of South Africa (Contralesa) in the province, Mwelo Nonkonyana, said on Monday that chiefs are extremely unhappy over the way the province is dealing with the issue.

-"We regard that act as unconstitutional because it infringes on the rights of traditional communities," he said.
+We regard that act as unconstitutional because it infringes on the rights of traditional communities, he said.

-"The involvement of men who are not circumcised themselves, as well as females merely because they are officials of the department of health, actually is an affront to our own culture."
+The involvement of men who are not circumcised themselves, as well as females merely because they are officials of the External link department of health, actually is an affront to our own culture.

 The Act, which provides for fines of up to R10 000, or 10 years in jail, also allows for schools to be inspected by department officials.